What school code should I use when completing the Free Application for Student Financial Aid (FAFSA)?

 Only financial aid eligible students who have begun participating in one or more competency sets during the first 10 calendar days of each subscription period are eligible to receive financial aid disbursement(s) scheduled for that subscription period.

-Students who have met the participation requirement, including completing all required Goal Setting Assignments, will have the financial aid scheduled for that subscription period released and applied to their student account.
+Students who have met the participation requirement, including completing all required Flex Check-Ins, will have the financial aid scheduled for that subscription period released and applied to their student account.
 If there is a pending disbursement, the disbursement process will begin on approximately the 12th business day of the subscription period.
 Click here to learn more.

 What happens if the disbursement I receive is more than the subscription period fee (tuition)?